thinkst/canarytools-docs/docs/canarytokens/factory.md

         required: false
         type: string
         description: Name of the process you want to monitor (required when creating sensitive-cmd tokens)

+      - name: azure_id_cert_file_name
+        required: false
+        type: string
+        description: Azure ID config will use this as the file path to the certificate (required when creating Azure ID tokens).

     response: A JSON structure with the generated Canarytoken.
   factory_download:
     name: Download Canarytoken using the Factory auth string